-The Police Chief may approve an employee's absence for personal reasons unrelated to illness as sick leave to be applied against accrued sick leave days, but in no event more than two (2) such days in each calendar year.
+The Police Chief may approve an employee's absence for personal reasons unrelated to illness as sick leave to be applied against accrued sick leave days, but in no event more than two (2) such days (sixteen hours) in each calendar year.

-Section 4.8 Sick Leave Buyback
+Section 3.8 Sick Leave Buyback

-An employee who has accumulated more than thirty-six (36) sick leave days may be paid, upon written request, for any sick leave days in excess of thirty-six (36), at a rate equal to one-half of the employee's regular daily wage rate at the time the request is made.
+An employee cannot accumulate more than four hundred eighty (480) sick leave hours.
+An employee who has accumulated more than two hundred eighty eight (288) sick leave hours may be paid, upon written request, for any sick leave hours in excess of two hundred eighty eight (288), at a rate equal to one-half of the employee's regular daily wage rate at the time the request is made.
 Requested payment for accumulated sick leave days shall be made in the first pay period in the December following the request.

-Section 4.9 Sick Leave and Retirement
+Section 3.9 Sick Leave and Retirement

-Upon retirement or resignation after five (5) years of employment, an employee shall receive full pay for the first thirty-six (36) days of accumulated sick leave, and one-half pay for any additional accumulated sick leave days, up to a maximum of sixty (60) sick leave days, provided the employee gives at least two (2) weeks' notice in the event of retirement or resignation.
+Upon retirement or resignation after five (5) years of employment, an employee shall receive full pay for the first two hundred eighty eight (288) hours of accumulated sick leave, and one-half pay for any additional accumulated sick leave days, up to a maximum of one hundred ninety two (192) sick hours.

-Section 4.10 Sick Leave Accrual and Carryover
+Section 3.10 Sick Leave Accrual and Carryover

-An employee may accumulate up to sixty (60) sick leave days, and carry said days over from year to year.
+An employee may accumulate up to four hundred and eighty (480) hours of sick time, and carry said days over from year to year.

-ARTICLE V ADDITIONAL LEAVES OF ABSENCE
+ARTICLE IV.
+ADDITIONAL LEAVES OF ABSENCE

-Section 5.1 Military Leave
+Section 4.1 Military Leave

 Military leave shall be granted in accordance with applicable law.

-Section 5.2 Bereavement Leave
+Section 4.2 Bereavement Leave

-In the event of death of an immediate family (defined as the employee's legal spouse, children, stepchildren, adopted children, parents, parents of spouse and stepparents, brothers and sisters of employee and spouse or grandparents and grandchildren of employee and spouse) an employee shall be granted up to three (3) consecutive workdays as bereavement leave.
-Leave beyond such three (3) days may, upon approval of the Village Manager or his designee, be taken if charged to the employee's sick leave or vacation leave accrual amount, if any.
+In the event of death of an immediate family (defined as the employee's legal spouse, children, stepchildren, adopted children, parents, parents of spouse and stepparents, brothers and sisters of employee and spouse or grandparents and grandchildren of employee and spouse) an employee shall be granted up to (3) workdays to be taken as consecutive workdays as bereavement leave.
+Leave beyond (3) workdays may, upon approval of the Village Manager or his designee, be taken if charged to the employee's sick leave or vacation leave accrual amount, if any.

-Section 5.3 Leave for Illness or Injury
+Section 4.3 Leave for Illness or Injury